Australian regulator opposes Transurban's Horizon Roads acquisition

-Sept 21 (Reuters) - Australia's competition regulator on Thursday opposed plans of Transurban Group TCL.AX, the country's largest toll road operator, to acquire a majority interest in Horizon Roads, citing the deal would substantially lessen competition.
+Sept 21 (Reuters) - Transurban Group TCL.AX, Australia's largest toll road operator, has been blocked from buying a majority interest in Horizon Roads in the third rejection from the country's regulator on a big ticket corporate takeover in the past year.

-Under the deal, Transurban was seeking to acquire a majority interest in Horizon Roads, which holds a concession from the State of Victoria to operate the 39-kilometre-long EastLink toll road in Melbourne until November 2043.
+The Australian Competition and Consumer Commission (ACCC) said on Thursday it opposed Transurban's plans to take a stake in the company, which holds a concession from the State of Victoria to operate the 39-kilometre-long EastLink toll road in Melbourne until November 2043.

+The deal had been valued at A$2 billion ($1.29 billion) by local media reports.

 Transurban, in a separate statement, noted the ACCC's decision "with disappointment", and said it will consider all options available to it.